ReactJS-Avenger/try-react/README.md

 1. create context
 2. Provider must wrap the children compoennt with value avilable and provide context value.
 3. consume context value

+** useContext Hooks only makes the consumption of the value simples.
+1 and 2 steps remains same we will use useContext hook in component E